Rational homotopy theory of mapping spaces via Lie theory for L-infinity algebras: Examples

 Let $X$ be an \emph{$F_0$-space}, i.e., a simply connected space with evenly graded rational cohomology such that both $\dim_\QQ \HH^*(X;\QQ)<\infty$ and $\dim_\QQ \pi_*(X)\tensor \QQ < \infty$.
 Then $X$ is formal and the cohomology algebra admits a presentation

 where $x_1,\ldots,x_n$ are evenly graded generators and $f_1,\ldots,f_n$ is a regular sequence \cite{Halperin}. \emph{Halperin's conjecture} says that for such spaces $X$, the component $\aut_1(X)$ of the space of homotopy self-equivalences of $X$ that contains the identity map is rationally homotopy equivalent to a product of odd dimensional spheres.
-Equivalently, the rational homotopy groups $\pi_*(\aut X,1)\tensor \QQ$ are concentrated in odd degrees.
-Using the model in Theorem \ref{thm:main3}, we get a new proof of the following.
+Equivalently, the rational homotopy groups $\pi_*(\aut X,1_X)\tensor \QQ$ are concentrated in odd degrees.
+Using Theorem \ref{thm:main3}, we get a new simpler proof of the following result.

 \begin{theorem}(Meier \cite{M}) Let $X$ be an $F_0$-space.
 Then the Halperin conjecture holds for $X$ if and only if the cohomology algebra $\HH^*(X;\QQ)$ admits no derivations of negative degree. \end{theorem}